Home2024-10-25T12:43:59-04:00

 Whistleblower cases we handle

-A whistleblower attorney at Bracker & Marcus litigates cases violating the False Claim Act in the healthcare, government contracting, and financial industries, to name a few.
+A whistleblower attorney at Bracker & Marcus litigates cases against companies violating the False Claim Act in the healthcare, government contracting, and financial industries, to name a few.
 The following are common FCA violations in each of these industries.

 Healthcare Fraud